 Now, before you go thinking the number of bagels is unfair, CMB has its reason, and it’s called Ladies Choice.
-The team has found that women tend to be more selective in picking a date, so the bagels they receive are highly compatible and are on men who’ve already liked them — therefore saving them time.
+The team has found that women tend to be more selective in picking a date, so the bagels they receive are highly compatible and are on men who’ve already liked them — therefore saving them valuable time.
+Smart, right?

 While the app doesn’t charge for registering, receiving bagels, and communicating, if you want to do things like see more information about a bagel or go back to someone you passed on, you’ll have to pay in the form of beans.
 You’ll start off with 10 and can earn more by logging in every day, inviting friends, and spreading the word on social.
 You can also purchase beans (100 for $1.99, 2,000 for $23, or 3000 for $24.99).